yeatmanlab/roar-docs/docs/firebase-app-check/README.md

 VITE_APPCHECK_DEBUG_TOKEN=the-generated-token-from-developer-console
 ```

-This token IS NOT valid until it is registered on the Firebase web console.
+This token **IS NOT** valid until it is registered on the Firebase web console.
+<br><br>
 From there, you need to register the token on the Firebase App Check console for **BOTH DEVELOPMENT PROJECTS**:
 <br><br>
 [gse-roar-admin-dev](https://console.firebase.google.com/u/0/project/gse-roar-admin-dev/appcheck/apps)
 <br><br>
 [gse-roar-assessment-dev](https://console.firebase.google.com/u/0/project/gse-roar-assessment-dev/appcheck/apps)

-Click the three-dots menu on the right side of the screen and select "Manage Debug Tokens".
+Click the three-dots menu on the right side of the screen and select _"Manage debug tokens"_.

 ![Manage Debug Tokens](../assets/app-check/app-check-manage-debug-tokens.png)

-Within the modal click "Add debug token",
+Within the modal click _"Add debug token"_.

-Name the token whatever you'd like and copy-paste the generated debug token into the field, then click "Done" to save the changes.
+Name the token whatever you'd like and copy-paste the generated debug token into the field, then click _"Done"_ to save the changes.

 You should now be set up to run code on `localhost` without needing App Check verification.